CodeYourFuture/curriculum/common-content/en/module/js2/timing/index.md

   publishResources = false
 +++

-To update the DOM, we'll need to understand the idea of timers and {{<tooltip title="callbacks">}}A callback function is a function that is passed as an argument to another function and gets executed after the main function has finished its execution.{{</tooltip>}}.
+To update the DOM, it's helpful to understand the idea of timers and {{<tooltip title="callbacks">}}A callback is a function you pass as an _argument_ to another function.
+The callback runs after the main function has finished its execution.{{</tooltip>}}.

 ```js
 function printMessage(name) {